lamps-wg/cmp-updates/draft-ietf-lamps-rfc4210bis.md

 SKPOP.
 If the EE has a signing key pair, this is the only POP method specified for use in the request for a corresponding certificate.

-EKPOPThisMessage and KAKPOPThisMessage.
+EKPOPThisMessage (deprecated), KAKPOPThisMessage (deprecated), EKPOPEncryptedKey, KAKPOPEncryptedKey, KEMKPOPEncryptedKey.
 Whether or not to give up its private key to the CA/RA is an EE decision.
-If the EE decides to reveal its key, then these are the only POP methods available in this specification to achieve this (and the key pair type will determine which of these two methods to use).
+If the EE decides to reveal its key, then these are the only POP methods available in this specification to achieve this (and the key pair type will determine which of these three methods to use).

 KAKPOPThisMessageDHMAC.
 The EE can only use this method if (1) the CA has a DH certificate available for this purpose, and (2) the EE